Fix Email Deliverability for Pakistani Ecommerce: A Revenue Audit

 Email deliverability — the ability of an email to reach a recipient’s inbox rather than their spam folder or being blocked entirely — depends on two factors working together.
 The email platform manages the sending infrastructure.
 The sender controls the authentication records and sending practices.

 Since early 2024, Google and Yahoo require bulk senders to authenticate with SPF, DKIM, and DMARC.
 Microsoft introduced similar requirements in May 2025.
-Campaign Monitor maintains an industry-leading 99%+ delivery rate through sustained infrastructure investment — but that rate assumes the sender has properly configured their authentication records.
+Google’s sender guidelines make authentication a baseline requirement for senders who want reliable inbox placement.

 Three authentication protocols form the foundation: